Overview of abortion: An

 - Unsuccessfully attempting to re-open debate on same-sex civil marriage (a.k.a. gay marriage) in Parliament.

-Now that the Liberal Party of Canada is in a majority position, abortion access appears secure.
-However, if the Conservative Party were able to obtain a majority in the House of Commons, then it is quite probable that the Conservatives would quickly tackle major moral issues, by:
+At the 2015-OCT federal election, the Liberal Party of Canada regained its majority position.
+Abortion access appears secure.
+However, if the Conservative Party were able to obtain a majority in the House of Commons in the future, then it is quite probable that the Conservatives would quickly tackle major moral issues, by:

 - American statistics are listed by Baptists for Life, Inc. at: http://www.bfl.org/stats